 Coaches ask us a version of this question every week.
 Sometimes politely, sometimes suspiciously, often after a bad experience with another platform that promised free and then was not.
 The question: how is QuickCoach actually free, and is the model going to hold?

 It's a fair question.
-Free software in any category invites scepticism, and the fitness software category has earned its share.
+A free online coaching platform always invites a degree of scepticism, and the fitness software category has earned its share.
 Platforms get acquired.
 Pricing changes.
 Free tiers shrink.
 Coaches who built their businesses on a particular promise end up paying for what used to be free, or moving to a new platform mid-roster.

 The best response to that scepticism is not a slogan.
 It's a clear, honest explanation of how the model actually works.
 That's this article.